cvmiller/v6disc/README.md

 #### Using autodetection with OUI lookup (v1.5 or later)

-If the wireshark.gz OUI file is present, v6disc.sh will automatically look up the OUI (MAC manufacturer) in the listing
+If the wireshark_oui.gz OUI file is present, v6disc.sh will automatically look up the OUI (MAC manufacturer) in the listing

 ```
 $ ./v6disc.sh